-Personally, I love the Edmonton Heritage Festival, which is a three-day event in August that celebrates Canada’s diversity.
-It features over 60+ different countries – from Cuba to Croatia and India.
+I love the Edmonton Heritage Festival, a three-day event in August that celebrates Canada’s diversity.
+It features over 60+ different countries, from Cuba to Croatia and India, plus many cultural activities.
 Each nationality has a dedicated stand where you can stop by and sample delicious food, see creative performances, and learn more about specific cultures.

 In addition, Edmonton has an incredible art and culture scene.
 It is home to many concert halls (the Edmonton Symphony orchestra), theatres, operas and art galleries such as the Art Gallery of Alberta.